-The terms “smart money” and “dumb money” are used to describe different groups of market participants.
-Institutional investors and market insiders are labeled “smart money”, on the other hand, small retail traders and short-term speculators are labeled “dumb money”.
-Dumb money tends to buy and sell at the worst possible time, and it is wise to trade against it.
+The terms “smart money” and “dumb money” describe different types of market participants.
+Institutional investors and market insiders are called smart money, while small retail traders and short-term speculators are called dumb money.
+Dumb money often buys and sells at the worst times, so it can be profitable to trade against it.

-- The goal is to position in line with Smart Money (hedge funds, institutional investors, market gurus, insiders) and contrarian to Dumb Money (retail traders, leveraged traders, small speculators)
+Overall, the goal of each trader should be to align with Smart Money (hedge funds, institutional investors, market experts, insiders) and take a contrarian approach to Dumb Money (retail traders, leveraged traders, small speculators).
+The following analysis highlights tools that can help traders track the movements of smart and dumb money.

 (a) Asset Managers